Why are telephone calls the preferred method for handling remote guests on radio shows?

 Software based audio conferencing applications may offer improved audio quality but, depending on internet connection, can create substantial delay.
 Additionally, smartphone SIP apps can be used to improve quality but require installation and setup that a guest might not want to deal with.

-If we can shamelessly plug for a minute – we’ve just introduced a new product called Opal, that’s designed for exactly this purpose.
+We’ve just introduced a new product called Opal, that’s designed for exactly this purpose.
 With Opal, you can generate a link, which you then send to your remote guest through email or text.
 Once they click it, they’re connected, and ready to go on the air.
 Users don’t need to worry about setting up accounts, or downloading apps.
 Opal works by activating an encoder hidden in certain common browsers (like Chrome and Firefox), and it’s really cool.
 (You can learn more about it here.)
 Most importantly, it’s easy to use, and it sounds great.

 Want to see Opal in person?
 Visit Comrex at NAB 2017!
 Click here to add us to your planner.